Find flights

 Navigating its hub airport in Colombo

-Sri Lankan Airlines lounges
+SriLankan Airlines lounges

-The airport has two lounges for the airline, and these are in addition to several other airport-operated facilities.
-The Serendib Lounge is Sri Lankan’s main lounge, and it is shockingly disappointing for an airline’s flagship facility.
+The airport has two lounges for the airline, plus several other facilities the airport operates.
+The Serendib Lounge is SriLankan’s main lounge, with seating for 80 and dining capacity for 20, and for a flagship facility, it’s surprisingly disappointing.

 Some helpful hints when flying SriLankan

-There are a few pointers that can save money, time and stress when flying the national airline of Sri Lanka.
+There are a few pointers that can save you money, time and stress when flying the national airline of Sri Lanka.

 Take advantage of its location and the competition

-These include carriers like China Eastern, Gulf Air and Emirates, all of which fly between Colombo and Male, often undercutting the price of tickets charged by the SriLankan national carrier.
-It’s a great way to save cash and frequent flyer miles.
+Not only does SriLankan fly the route, but it also competes with other airlines that operate fifth-freedom flights, where they can sell tickets between two international points.
+These include carriers like Gulf Air, and Emirates, which fly between Colombo and Malé, often undercutting the prices of the national carrier.
+It’s a great way to save both cash and frequent flyer miles.

-Oneworld redemptions are not always easy to find
+Oneworld redemptions aren’t always easy to find

 Bid for an upgrade

-Out of the dozen flights I have taken on SriLankan, very few of them have been full.
-This means that even a low-ball bid may result in an upgrade, but it depends on your level of risk.
+Out of the dozen or so flights I’ve taken on SriLankan, very few have been full.
+This means that even a low-ball bid might get you an upgrade, depending on your appetite for risk.
+I typically bid just a little above the lowest option, and have only missed out once.

-I typically bid just a little above the lowest option and have only missed it once.
-This is a great way to sit up front at a bargain price even when you cannot find a mileage redemption.
-If you don’t want to pay for an upgrade, you can always pay extra for an extra legroom seat in economy class.
+It’s a great way to sit up front for a bargain, even when you can’t find a mileage redemption.
+If you don’t want to pay for an upgrade, you can always pre-book an extra-legroom seat in economy for an additional fee.

 This KAYAK-commissioned article is presented as-is, for general informational purposes only, and may not be up to date.
 The opinions contained in the article are original to the author and reflect their authentic experience, which may vary significantly from the experience of others.
 Find more perspectives in our user reviews below.